 Two men who supported Carlo Tresca in his Waterbury Free Speech fight deserve more recognition.
 At left is Rabbi Lewis Browne and next to him is Roger Nash Baldwin (not to be mistaken for Governor Baldwin’s son, as did some newspapers of the time).
 Browne lost his congregation after the incident and became a popular writer and philosopher.
 Baldwin continued to fight for civil rights until his death in 1981.
 Their story starts on page 31 of the book.

 Matilda figures prominently in the book.
 She’s a home-grown Wobbly organizer that Connecticut can be proud of.
-Her granddaughter, Robbin Legere Henderson, is currently at work on a graphic novel about Matilda’s immigration from the Ukraine, her introduction to the Socialist party, and the major role she played in the Shelton weavers’ strike at the Blumenthal company.
+Her granddaughter, Robbin Legere Henderson, recently completed a graphic novel about Matilda’s immigration from the Ukraine, her introduction to the Socialist party, and the major role she played in the Shelton weavers’ strike at the Blumenthal company.
 Utilizing 70 prints and accompanying text, Robbin Henderson follows Matilda’s history to Detroit (where she organized auto workers) and beyond.
 You can view Robbin’s artwork at http://www.robbinhenderson.com.